Friday, March 9, 2012

 Eclipse Chapter 17 - Alliance

 1. Edward gets all kissy and huggy as soon as Bella shows up, but “This kiss frightened me.
 There was too much tension, too strong an edge to the way his lips crushed mine -- like he was afraid we only had so much time left to us.”
 Meyer, if you really want this to resonate, give us some idea of what things are like when they’re not worried about anyone trying to kill either of them.
 Give us something to compare the angsty parts against (and none of that one-move super-powered chess bull).
 You probably heard true art’s angsty, but maybe the romance should be romantic once in a while?
-In a romance?
+In, you know, a romance novel?

 Meyer tries to tell us what to think again as Bella says she’s not worried about herself, and Edward replies.
 “Why am I not surprised by that?”
 Because the author thinks that makes a whiny character a selfless one?
 Once again, if you think you don't for matter for anything, throwing everything away is kind of hollow.